contao/docs/docs/manual/guides/manager-theme.en.md

 ### Assets and the "theme.xml"

-You can obtain this data from your existing installation via the "[theme manager](/en/layout/theme-manager/)" in the backend.
+You can obtain this data from your existing installation via the "[Theme Manager](/en/layout/theme-manager/)" in the back end.
 The exported
 "`.cto`" file is actually a "`.zip`" archive.
 You can therefore rename the file accordingly and then unzip it.
 Afterwards you will find the directories "files", "templates" and the file "theme.xml".